Flammable1850/pacman-cache-automation/instructions paccache timer.md

-Script used for automating the process of  deleting cached versions of both unused and old versions as well as installed and uninstalled packages using the systemd.timer service.

-Creating the script goes as follows:
+Creating this script goes as follows:

 Step 1: